mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 To find the data broken down by state into each line, check out the file unique-clusters.json [here](https://github.com/mr1716/Elastic-Certified-Engineer-Exam-8.1/blob/main/example-date/unique-clusters.json) <br> The benefit of this is that is broken down by each state each line.
 DO NOT attempt to upload this as 1 file.
 It is meant to be used to upload 1 line per cluster and provide the benfits of cross cluster search. <br>

 To upload this into elasticsearch, run: <br>
-$ curl -u "elastic:Password01" -s -H "Content-Type: application/x-ndjson" -XPUT localhost:9200/totality_info/_bulk --data-binary "@full-eclipse-data.json"; echo
+$ curl -k -u "elastic:Password01" -s -H "Content-Type: application/x-ndjson" -XPUT localhost:9200/totality_info/_bulk --data-binary "@full-eclipse-data.json"; echo

 The reason for this is to be able to practice with cross cluster replication and cross cluster search!